 4. Employee Engagement Analytics

-You can't manage what you don't measure, and so data-gathering on the employee experience front is a must.
+You can't manage what you don't measure, and so data-gathering and measurement of internal communication is a must.

 5. Employee Apps